kamamenszu/winston_logger/README.md

 * **Scenario:** Sending message with additional information || **Line:** `8`

 ### Dashboard
+These tests describe how user with diffrent role (e.g Administrator, Passenger, SWR, SPTA) signes in.
+They checks if user can see all column headers on dashboard after signing in.
 Path to execute tests from this file:
 ```
 --specs=e2e/features/dashboard/1-log-in.feature:<Line>